DigiLive/gitChangelog/README.md

 If you have any questions, comments or ideas concerning this library, Please consult the [Wiki](https://github.com/DigiLive/gitChangelog/wiki) at first.
-Create a new [issue](https://github.com/DigiLive/gitChangelog/issues/new) is your concerns remain unanswered.
+Create a new [issue](https://github.com/DigiLive/gitChangelog/issues/new) if your concerns remain unanswered.

 ## Features